SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - **A_DodgeChase(straferange, strafespeed, strafechance)**
     - Similar to A_Chase, except at a certain range, the thing has a chance to randomly strafe to one side.
     - Args:
-        - `straferange (fixed)`: Distance (map units) from its target at which the thing will start strafing.
+        - `straferange (fixed)`: Distance (map units) from its target at which the thing will start strafing
-        - `strafespeed (int)`: Speed at which the thing will move while it's strafing.
+        - `strafespeed (int)`: Speed at which the thing will move while it's strafing
-        - `strafechance (int)`: Probability out of 255 that the thing will start strafing once it's in range.
+        - `strafechance (int)`: Probability out of 255 that the thing will start strafing once it's in range
+    - Notes:
+        - Can be used to recreate multiple movement codepointers in Hexen.

+- **A_MonsterSpawnAttack(type, frameoffset)**
+    - Similar to A_PainAttack in that it fires an actor, but parameterized to allow firing of custom actors.
+    - Args:
+        - `type (int)`: Thing number to spawn
+        - `frameoffset (int)`: Number of frames to skip in the spawned thing's attack sequence as it spawns; defaults to 0 if not set
+        - `angle (fixed)`: Angle (degrees), relative to calling actor's angle
+    - Notes:
+        - The frameoffset can be used to skip, for instance, the A_FaceTarget call that often occurs in the first frame of a monster's attack sequence.

+- **A_MonsterSpawnDie(type, frameoffset, number)**
+    - Similar to A_PainDie in that it kills the caller and then fires a number of a specified actor, but parameterized to allow defining the number and the type.
+    - Args:
+        - `type (int)`: Thing number to spawn
+        - `frameoffset (int)`: Number of frames to skip in the spawned thing's attack sequence as it spawns; defaults to 0 if not set
+        - `number (int)`: Number of things to attempt to spawn (maximum of 5); defaults to 3 if not set
+    - Notes:
+        - This uses a hard-coded array of angles at which to spawn the `type` based on the amount that need to be spawned.
+This ensures that typically-sized monsters will have room to spawn.
+        - If more granular control over the angle is desired, use a zero-tic A_MonsterSpawnAttack as part of the death sequence instead.

+- **A_MonsterChargeAttack(angle, speed)**
+    - Generalized version of A_SkullAttack.
+    - Args:
+        - `angle (fixed)`: Angle (degrees), relative to calling actor's angle
+        - `speed (int)`: Speed at which the thing will launch itself; defaults to 20 if not set
     - Notes:
         - Can be used to recreate multiple movement codepointers in Hexen.

 #### New DEHACKED Weapon Codepointers

 ##### Weapon pointers